KeshavAnandCode/DecodeFTCMain/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 # Team FTC Git Workflow Guide

+Hello!

-This document explains how to set up the FTC project on your computer and the rules for working with branches.
+This document explains how to use this repo as a 23344 team member

 ---